NCBI-Hackathons/Network_SNPs/README.md

 # Network_SNPs
-A framework for network analysis and display of SNPs
+This pipeline allows users to access multiple tools for applying network analysis to genomic datasets using one simple command-line based program.
+The user inputs a list of genes or single-nucleutide polymorphisms, either alone or accompanied by p-values derived from a case-control comparison or quantitative trait loci analysis.
+These nodes are then connected by referencing databases of molecular interactions (protein-protein interactions, protein-DNA interactions, metabolic interactions, etc.).

-The group consisted of 6 members. see Abstract for the list.
+This program was constructed by a group consisting of 6 members (see Abstract for the list).

 #Introduction
 Our work focuses on using network analysis methods to aid analysis of variant calls.
 Centrality measure is used as.